matarui/evidencebaseddm/menu/installation.md

 ---
 layout: page
-title: R Installation: Instructions
+title: R Installation
 ---

-There will be a few classroom exercises offered to you that you can complete using R. If you are not familiar with R please follow the instructions to install the necessary software and complete the preparatory assignment in R Swirl.
+There will be a few classroom exercises offered to you that you will be able to complete using R. If you are not familiar with R please follow the instructions to install the necessary software and complete the preparatory assignment in R Swirl.

 Please let me know if you run into any problems.

-## 1 - Install Base-R and RStudio on your laptops
+## 1 - Install Base-R and RStudio

 Use the following links to install the newest versions of Base-R und RStudio.